jquense/yup/README.md

 #### `mixed.when(key, options | function)`

 Adjust the schema based on a sibling or sibling children fields.
-You can provide an object literal where the key `is` is a yup schema type, `then` provides the true schema and/or `otherwise` for the failure condition.
+You can provide an object literal where the key `is` is value or a matcher function, `then` provides the true schema and/or `otherwise` for the failure condition.

+`is` conditions are strictly compared (`===`) if you want to use a different form of equality you can provide a function like: `is: (value) => value == true`.

 Alternatively you can provide a function the returns a schema ( the `this` value is the current schema). `when` conditions are additive.

 ```javascript
 var inst = yup.object({